aidyp/adp/content/post/passwords.md

 Great password.
 Ultimately, It's strong because it's _hard to guess_.
 It's also really, really hard to memorise.
 There's no use having a great password if I can't remember it when I need to log on to a website.
 We need a way to make the password _easy to remember_.
 This maxim, _hard to guess, easy to remember_, is the foundation of how we think about passwords.

 [Gosh this is hard to write, it's all over the place]

+Edward Snowden has a bit about this.
+He says you ought think of a memorable phrase like, `margaret thatcher is 100% sexy`.
+Then

+This is all great in theory, but it doesn't speak to how we ought to use and manage passwords.
+For that, we need to examine passwords in the wild.

 ---